BuggleInc/PLM/src/lessons/recursion/Tree.md

 ## Trees ##
 We will now draw trees.
-For that, we will write a method using double recursion following this prototype     void tree(int steps, double length, double angle, double shrink)
+For that, we will write a method using double recursion following this prototype
+<pre> void tree(int steps, double length, double angle, double shrink)</pre>

 To draw a tree of four levels, you have to draw a trunk of the given length, turn right of the given angle, draw a tree of level 3, turn left twice of